 Your guide will provide all of the decoys, layout blinds and callers and/or electronic callers however with the large # of decoys required to hunt snow geese you may need to help set up field decoys in the morning.
 Also you are welcome to bring your own retriever.

 Our goal is to make sure everyone has an opportunity to kill as many geese as possible and enjoy a true Arkansas goose hunting experience!
-After the hunt you will be escorted by your guide back to the hunting lodge where food will be cooking.
-Your guides will log, clean, bag, label and freeze the days birds in order for you to legally transport back to your home.
+After the hunt you will be escorted by your guide back to the hunting lodge.
+We do not provide bird cleaning / processing services during the conservation goose season.
+You are welcome to clean and keep as many of your geese as you would like or our guides can donate them to needy families in the area.
 During the conservation goose season, there is no limit on snows, blues & ross geese.
-Light geese aren’t only a nuisance to Arkansas farmers.
-They have become so abundant, they are destroying their nesting grounds in the Arctic Tundra.
+Light geese aren’t only a nuisance to Arkansas farmers, they have become so abundant, they are destroying their nesting grounds in the Arctic Tundra / Boral Forrest.
 Not only are the geese eating themselves out of house and home, they’re destroying critical habitat for other species that share the Tundra.
 Biologists can conduct eradication efforts to balance the population, but do so only as a last resort.
 Increased hunting opportunity is the first wildlife management tool biologists turn to, because it costs very little to implement and is much more socially accepted than other population control measures.

 The conservation order is designed so hunters can reduce snow, blue and Ross’ goose numbers through increased harvest.
 Because of the extreme need for more harvest, many waterfowl hunting regulations are relaxed during the order:

 Hunting is allowed from 30 minutes before sunrise until 30 minutes after sunset.